qubicsoft/qubic/README.rst

-Simulation and map-making tools for the QUBIC experiment.
+Simulation and map-making tools for the QUBIC experiment